Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

 \subsection{In-phase and antiphase vibrations}

-In this section, we examine the entanglement trajectories for in-phase and antiphase vibrations.
-Because the analysis is identical in both cases (the ETI applies equally), we restrict our attention to the in-phase case.
-For \textit{mixed} states, the characteristic period $T^{\ast }$, defined by $\mathcal{C}_{E}(T^{\ast }/4)=0$, can be estimated analytically for short times, as in Table \ref{tab:est_Tstar} (cf. Table 2 in Ref. ~\onlinecite{Chen2025}, valid to order $O\left( dt^{2}\right) $) with constant $J^{A/B}\left( t\right) =J^{A/B}$.
-The constant-exchange ETI is in approximate agreement with the one obtained for the sinusoidal exchange in Table \ref{tab:Tstar}, evaluated numerically by solving Eq. (\ref {eq:CE_tstar}) without the short-time approximation.
-The comparison is shown in the last two columns of Table \ref{tab:est_Tstar}.
-Substituting $T^{\ast } $ into Eq. (\ref{eq:It}) gives the weight-dependent
+This section examines the entanglement trajectories for in-phase and antiphase vibrations.
+Because the underlying analysis is identical in both cases, as the exchange-time integral (ETI) applies equally, we restrict the discussion to the in-phase case.
+For mixed states, the characteristic period $T^{\ast }$, defined by $\mathcal{C}_{E}(T^{\ast }/4)=0$, can be estimated analytically in the short-time regime as detailed in Appendix \ref{apd:Ana_est_Tstar}.
+Substituting $T^{\ast }$ into Eq. (\ref{eq:It}) yields the weight-dependent characteristic ETI,

-Since the entanglement dynamics is governed solely by the ETI, any motion---whether or not it involves vibrations---that is in-phase or antiphase and described by the general expression (\ref{eq:It_gen}) in Eq. ( \ref{eq:rhot}), with the same initial weight $W$ and an ETI satisfying $ I_{W}^{\ast }$, will inevitably encounter the boundary at $t=T^{\ast }/4$.
-The trajectories can then be designed according to the type of motion through frequency control.
+Since the entanglement dynamics depend solely on the ETI, any exchange dynamics---whether or not it involves vibrations---described by the general expression (\ref{eq:It_gen}) in Eq. (\ref{eq:varrhot}), with the same initial weight $W$ and an ETI satisfying $I_{W}^{\ast }$, will necessarily reach the entanglement--separability boundary at $t=T^{\ast }/4$.
+The trajectories can therefore be systematically engineered through frequency control.
 For vibrations with $T=T^{\ast }$, the ETI indicates a trajectory reversal at $t=T^{\ast }/4$.
-Consequently, $T\gtrsim T^{\ast }$, $T=T^{\ast }$, and $T\lesssim T^{\ast }$ generate snake, bouncing, and entangling/unentangling trajectories, respectively.
-The snake trajectory (for slightly larger $T\gtrsim T^{\ast }$) cyclically crosses the entangled-unentangled boundary.
-The bouncing trajectory (for $T=T^{\ast }$) returns immediately upon reaching the boundary, corresponding to a TZD.
-The entangling/unentangling trajectory (for slightly smaller $T\lesssim T^{\ast } $) remains confined to the entangled or unentangled subspace without touching the boundary.
-These trajectories are shown in Fig. \ref{fig:mix_sbe} (Fig. \ref{fig:pure_sbe}) for mixed (pure) states.
+These trajectories correspond to reversible navigation, in which the qubit-state evolution is governed by the periodic accumulation and unwinding of the ETI, so that reversing the sign of $ J\left( t\right) $ effectively retraces the entanglement history.
+Consequently, oscillatory trajectories arise for $T\gtrsim T^{\ast }$, $ T=T^{\ast }$, and $T\lesssim T^{\ast }$, corresponding to snake, bouncing, and entangled- or separable-confined profiles, respectively.
+The snake trajectory (for slightly larger $T\gtrsim T^{\ast }$) periodically crosses the entanglement-separability boundary.
+The bouncing trajectory (for $ T=T^{\ast }$) reverses immediately upon reaching the boundary, corresponding to a TZD.
+The entangled/separable trajectory (for slightly smaller $ T\lesssim T^{\ast }$) remains confined to one subspace without crossing the boundary.
+These trajectories are shown in Fig. \ref{fig:mixpure_sbe} for both mixed and pure states.